 Things to Consider When Evaluating Dog Foods for Sensitive Stomachs

 Do you sometimes wonder if your dog has a sensitive stomach?
-He might if he has one or more of the following symptoms:
+He or she might if he or she has one or more of the following symptoms:

 - Recurrent, but sporadic, loose stools